Kershaw County and Lee County Regional Water Company, Inc.

 About Your Water

-Cassatt Water Company meets all established limits for drinking water quality.
-Information about the contaminants present in your tap water, and levels of these contaminants, is published in a WATER QUALITY REPORT that is mailed to all Cassatt Water Company customers annually.
+Cassatt water Company meets all established limits for drinking water quality.
+Information about the contaminants present in your tap water, and levels of these contaminants, is published in an Annual Drinking Water Quality Report.
+Click here to view or download the 2012 Annual Drinking Water Quality Report.
+In addition you may request that a copy of the report be mailed to you by calling (803) 432-8235 extension 11.

 What is the quality of Cassatt Water Company's tap water